joao-cdf/wol/README.md

 Service implementation of a Wake on LAN service for linux using systemd.

-The program uses the file **machines.yml** to load the information about the machines (The file must be created with the correct info).
+The program uses the file **machines.yml** to load the information about the machines. **The file must be created with the correct syntax.**

 Example -- **machines.yml**
 ```yml